Polybutylene Service and Valve Replacements

 Timeline and Funding

-A construction contract has been awarded to J. Vega Engineering, Inc. from Camarillo, CA in the amount of $1,555,500.
-This project was funded in the Water Fund Capital Budget
+A construction contract has been awarded to Sam Hill & Sons, Inc. from Camarillo, CA, in the amount of $1,499,999.
+This project was funded in the adopted FY 2025-26 Water Fund Capital Budget.